 Trijicon designed their RMR to be as durable as the legendary ACOG, and it definitely gives that battle-proven optic a serious run for the money.
 The red dot is housed in rugged, forged aluminum that has a unique shape designed to divert impact force away from the lens.
 The device is also guaranteed waterproof to an impressive 66 feet.

 Incredibly user-friendly, the RMR has a 3.25 MOA dot with 8 manual brightness settings.
 Adjusting the settings is as easy as pushing a button on the side of the optic.
-The RMR also features a handy auto-adjust mode that helps conserve battery power while maintaining a constant state of readiness.
+This pistol red dot also features a handy auto-adjust mode that helps conserve battery power while maintaining a constant state of readiness.

 4 Bushnell Trophy TRS-25 - Best Budget Red Dot Sight